tangziwei/learngit/readme.txt

-git is xxx
+git is a xxx
-github is xxx
+github is a xxx